KSP-RO/RP-1/README.md

 Efficiency is limited by tech level.
 Volume is limited by part size and shape.
 Tonnage can further be limited by setting the appropriate values in the configuration.

->In the GUI, you'll see a Percent Utilization field in the editor.
+>In the GUI, you'll see a Percent Utilization field in the editor that ranges from 0% - 200%.
 It's not always the best idea to just max out the avionics slider, more on that later.

 ### Configuration
 Procedural Avionics can have different configurations.
 For instance, booster avionics might not be toggleable, use a lot of power, but be fairly light (for the amount of mass they can control), while probeCore avionics would be more efficient power wise, but a bit heavier (due to their robustness).
 Upper stages might lie somewhere in the middle.